9 Performance Management Theories And Strategies For Successful Organisations

 Continuous Feedback Culture

-The traditional annual performance review is gradually being replaced by a culture of continuous feedback.
+A culture of continuous feedback is gradually replacing the traditional annual performance review.
 Organisations are moving towards more frequent, informal feedback exchanges between managers and employees.
 Real-time feedback not only improves performance but also fosters stronger employee-manager relationships.

 Data-driven Decision Making